turtl/www/views/docs/clients/core/architecture.md

 `change` event.
 Or the controller may call its `submit_form()` method if the user clicks a submit button in a form that the controller displays.

-The controllers all exist under the app's `controllers/` folder and generally have self-explanatory names.
+The controllers all exist under the core's `controllers/` folder and generally have self-explanatory names.

 ## Local storage